Everyone at SNG is passionate about EDI and we want to be recognised as a fair and inclusive employer and landlord.

 Leadership 2025

-We've committed to adopt the Mayor of London's Five Point commitment to recruit BAME (Black and Minority Ethnic) people:
+We've committed to adopt the Mayor of London's Five Point commitment to recruit ethnic minorities:

 - Report annually on key diversity statistics